zwyatt/SeekDB/README.md

 # SeekDB
 Aardwolf MUSHclient plugin to report and store Seekers clanskill Seek data.

+## Updates: 1.1 and 1.11
+- Added update functionality
+- No longer triggers on whois or identify after a failed seekrep seek

 ## Installation
 Built on Anssett's SeekRep plugin.
 Only have one installed.
 1. Download the raw SeekDB.xml and SeekDB.lua files.